 If your extension is not granted, you must submit the task on the due date.
-Unless prior application for an extension has been approved by the Year 11 Deputy Principal, the late submission of a task will result in ZERO marks being awarded for that task (see section 3.9 and 3.14 below).
+Unless prior application for an extension has been approved by the Year 11 Deputy Principal, the late submission of a task may result in losing 50% of the mark being awarded one day late or zero marks being awarded for that task being submitted 2 days late or more. (see section 3.9 and 3.14 below).